fizzbee-io/website/content/tutorials/getting-started.md

     b = (b + 1) % 3

 {{% /fizzbee %}}

+When a block modifier is not specified, the serial block modifier is applied implicitly.

 ## Parallel
 Parallel block modifier indicates the steps will be executed in parallel.